mliew21396/remote-work-u2/week-6/README.md

 ## Fetch the curriculum changes!

 It's time to fetch the new curriculum from Devbootcamp/phase-0-unit-2.
 Make sure to check your directory before fetching changes!
 Use [these instructions](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md).
 Change all instances of phase-0-unit-1 to phase-0-unit-2.

-## Submitting your work

-- You must complete the [week's submission form](http://apply.devbootcamp.com) to "turn in" your work.
-- The week's work is due each Sunday at 11:59pm.

 ## Completing the challenges